setup-studios/MC-Milsim/README.md

 * FAQs, troubleshooting, and more

 > Be sure to check the Wiki before submitting an issue — your question might already be answered!
+-->

+## 🔧 Development Team

+* **SchlangeGoto** - Founder & Developer
+  The visionary behind MC-Milsim.
+SchlangeGoto conceived the idea and drives the overall direction of the project.
+He writes the core concepts and outlines gameplay mechanics.

+* **Thatsmarterguy** - Co-Founder & Developer
+  Joined early to shape the development of MC-Milsim.
+As a core developer, he contributes to coding the foundational systems and overall gameplay mechanics.

+* **Venicro** - Developer
+  Focuses on smaller features and general improvements to the mod, enhancing the overall experience.

+* **Milkychicken** - Developer
+  Works on additional features and game mechanics, contributing more to core gameplay systems.
+(He is a god dev, will make it big one day.
+Still says he does not know shit)

+## 📚 Roadmap

+The roadmap for MC-Milsim is focused on evolving the mod into a complete military simulation experience.
+Here are some of the key milestones:

+### pre Alpha: Core Features (planned for: 9.6.25)

+* **Teams**: Players are getting added to Teams (maybe manual Team selection)
+* **Player Classes**: Different roles with unique abilities and loadouts.
+* **Spawning**: Basic spawning at the HQ with getting the Class loadout.
+* **Capture points**: Capture points to win the Game.

+### Alpha:

+* **Voice Communication**: Seamless integration of squad-based voice communication.
+* **Squad Management**: Tools to manage squads, players, and roles effectively.
+* **Large-Scale Maps**: Expanding the world with military-inspired terrains.

+### Beta: Refinement & Polishing

+* **Bug Fixes**: Addressing community issues and bugs.
+* **Feature Enhancements**: Improvements to existing features based on player feedback.
+* **Expanding Content**: Adding more weapons, vehicles, and tactical equipment.

 ## 📬 Reporting Issues